nshew13/givers-and-gamers/tech-notes.md

 ## The path less taken
 There are three main path references.
+1. Eleventy and Nunjucks shortcode (e.g., `{% extends ... %}`) happen before
+   Vite.
+Their import paths are relative to Eleventy's `dir.input`.
 1. All "client code" URLs are based on Vite's `root`, with `base` appended.
-These include...

-Normally, since Eleventy and Nunjucks happen before Vite, their import paths use the underlying filesystem.
-However, with `vite-plugin-eleventy`:
-> This plugin overrides Eleventy's input and output directories with Vite's root directory configuration.
-If you want to change where files live, you need to change Vite's root.
-This also means your 11ty template and include directories are relative to the Vite root.
-This also means you need to not rely on Vite plugins to set your project root.
-Further testing will determine if this changes in the future.

-tl;dr: With `vite-plugin-eleventy`, `_includes` is relative to Vite's root, not Eleventy's.
+   These include image assets (as `src` or `url()`) and page links.
+1. TypeScript imports --FIX--

 ## Templating
 Nunjucks, alone, gives us runtime templating (I guess).
 Incorporating Eleventy into the build takes the Nunjucks templates and generates static markup.

+We generate our build in two steps.
+First, Eleventy takes the Nunjucks files and generates the HTML.
+These are output to the `src` directory.
+Additional HTML, JavaScript, TypeScript and Sass files are brought along.

+Vite takes over from there to import files and adjust URL paths.
+Output is to `dist`.

 ## Dev references